radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/02-sqlserver-recommendations.md

 ### Software environment

-The following database repository and Operating systems are supported by Brainwave GRC.
+The following database repository and Operating systems are supported by Identity Analytics.

 Only 64 bits versions are supported, Web and Express Editions are not supported.

-The certified environment matrix is available on the Brainwave GRC documentation site [here](../../igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments)
+The certified environment matrix is available on the Identity Analytics documentation site [here](../../igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments)

 ### Hardware requirements